Premium Letters of Administration Solution for Self-Represented Applicants with Affordable Fixed-Fees

 There are four main ways to apply for a Grant of Letters of Administration:

-• Engage Probate Consultants to assist with your application.
+- Engage Probate Consultants to assist with your application as an SRA if we operate in the jurisdiction.

 There are pros and cons to each option and finding the best way to apply is an important decision for the next-of-kin.